S. Sashikanth: Filmmaking career

 After following the production of Dharani's Kuruvi (2008), Sashikanth experienced a renewed interest in filmmaking; he considered starting his own studio, as he was "too old to be an assistant director and never good at taking instructions".
 Sashikanth expressed interest in the "Hollywood model" of filmmaking, where film producers are seen as those who pitch film projects, as opposed to India, where producers were seen as being the financial backers of projects.
 He explained that he wanted to be seen as an entrepreneur who can "[create] projects that are able to generate their own money".
 C. S. Amudhan, a past client of Sashikanth, submitted three pitches in different genres for his consideration.
-Out of the three pitches, Sashikanth went ahead with Thamizh Padam, a satire of Tamil cinema, and founded YNOT Studios to produce the film—which was sold to the distributor Cloud Nine Movies and premiered in 2010.
+Out of the three pitches, Sashikanth went ahead with Tamizh Padam, a satire of Tamil cinema, and founded YNOT Studios to produce the film—which was sold to the distributor Cloud Nine Movies and premiered in 2010.

 After discovering Balaji Mohan's short film Kadhalil Sodhappuvadhu Yeppadi on YouTube, Sashikanth expressed interest in producing a full-length version, which starred Siddharth and was released in 2012 as a multilingual with Tamil and Telugu versions.
 YNOT Studios handled both production and distribution for the film; Sashikanth argued that there were too many "middlemen" in the film industry, and believed that "the closer the producer is to the audience, the much better the money."

 In 2014, Sashikanth partnered with several other Tamil film producers to form a distribution company known as Dream Factory.

-In early 2015, Sashikanth revealed that he was writing a script for a sport-themed thriller entitled Test, and that he was considering becoming a director in the future.
-He also revealed plans of taking YNOT Studios into Bollywood with the release of Sudha Kongara's Saala Khadoos (2016) and a remake of Thiagarajan Kumararaja's Aaranya Kaandam (2011), but the latter did not materialise.
-Despite the relative failure of Y NOT's high-cost production Kaaviya Thalaivan (2014), Sashikanth's work since 2016 has been profitable.
+He also revealed plans of taking YNOT Studios into Hindi cinema with the release of Saala Khadoos (2016) and the remake of Thiagarajan Kumararaja's Aaranya Kaandam (2011), but the latter did not materialise.
+He later produced the remake of Vikram Vedha starring Hrithik Roshan and Saif Ali Khan, with T-Series Films, Neeraj Pandey, and JioCinema.

+Despite the relative failure of Kaaviya Thalaivan (2014), his productions since 2016 have been profitable.

+Sashikanth revealed that he was writing a script for a sport-themed thriller entitled Test, and that he was considering becoming a director in the future.
+Subsequently in 2023, he turned director with the same film starring Madhavan, Nayanthara, Siddharth, and Meera Jasmine.
+The film was release in 2025.